Senior Developer vs Lead Developer: Which One Do You Need?

 • Broad understanding of surrounding technologies

-• Experience in program testing and debugging
+• Experience in program testing, debugging, and troubleshooting

 • Understanding of software security